muhammedenesbalci/Cpp/9.Functions/README.md

         - By using pointers.
         - By using structures.
         - By using Arrays.
+        - By using Class.
+        - By using Tuples
+        - By using Vectors
+        - By using static (static and not static bölümünde bunun örneğini görebilirsin)
     1. Returning multiple values Using pointers: Pass the argument with their address and make changes in their value using pointer.
 So that the values get changed into the original argument.
     2. Returning multiple values using structures : As the structure is a user-defined datatype.
-The idea is to define a structure with two integer variables and store the greater and smaller values into those variable, then use the values of that structure.
+The idea is to define a structure with two integer variables and store the greater and smaller values into those variable, then use the values of that structure. int ve string gibi farklı veri tipleri de döndürebilirsin.
     3. Returning multiple values using an array (Works only when returned items are of same types): When an array is passed as an argument then its base address is passed to the function so whatever changes made to the copy of the array, it is changed in the original array.
 Below is the program to return multiple values using array i.e. store greater value at arr[0] and smaller at arr[1].
     4. Returning multiple values using Class and Object : The idea is similar to structures.
 We create a class with two integer variables and store the greater and smaller values into those variable, then use the values of that structure.
         ```cpp